icylogic/maupassant-hexo/README.md

 baidu_analytics: ## Your Baidu Analytics tracking id, e.g. 8006843039519956000
 show_category_count: false ## If you want to show the count of categories in the sidebar widget please set the value to true.
 toc_number: true ## If you want to add list number to toc please set the value to true.
-shareto: true ## If you want to use the share button please set the value to true, you must have hexo-helper-qrcode installed.
+shareto: false ## If you want to use the share button please set the value to true, you must have hexo-helper-qrcode installed.
-busuanzi: true ## If you want to use Busuanzi page views please set the value to true.
+busuanzi: false ## If you want to use Busuanzi page views please set the value to true.
 widgets_on_small_screens: false ## Set to true to enable widgets on small screens.
-canvas_nest: false ## If you want to use dynamic background with the default effect please set the value to true.
+canvas_nest: ## If you want to use dynamic background with the default effect please set the value to true.
   enable: false ## If you want to customize the dynamic effect please set the value to true, fill the following parameter and leave the previous option blank.
-  color: ## RGB value of the color, e.g. "(100,99,98)"
+  color: ## RGB value of the color, e.g. "100,99,98"
   opacity: ## Transparency of lines, e.g. "0.7"
   zIndex: ## The z-index property of the background, e.g. "-1"
   count: ## Quantity of lines, e.g. "150"